selimkucukkaraca/selimkucukkaraca/README.md

 Java Developer
 ---------------------

-I'm Selim, a Back-end developer from Turkey, Istanbul currently living in.I really enjoy learning languages like Java.I am keen on Java
+I'm Selim, a Back-end developer from Turkey.

-* 🌍  I'm based in İstanbul
+* 🌍  I'm based in Turkey
 * ✉️  You can contact me at [selimkkkaraca@hotmail.com](mailto:selimkkkaraca@hotmail.com)
 * 🧠  I'm learning SpringBoot